Jay-wink/Interaction-Adaptation-via-Unsupervised-DNNs/README.md

 Run `python make_datasets.py` in the `datasets` folder.
 If you want to deform multiple frames, you need to code `make_datasets.py`, `method.py` and `predict_multiframes.py` and ensure them all works.
 Current `method.py` does the deformation on single frame.

 ### Visualisation
-Go to Blender and import `visualisation.blender` or `visualisation_multiframes.blender` in `data_blender` (which is used to visualise the interaction of multiple frames), then run the script.
+Go to Blender and import `visualisation.blender` or `visualisation_multiframes.blender` (which is used to visualise the interaction of multiple frames) in `data_blender`, then run the script.
 This will visualise the perdicted motion which is named in particular.